mpv-player/mpv/DOCS/man/options.rst

     Specify a referrer path or URL for HTTP requests.

 ``--network-timeout=<seconds>``
-    Specify the network timeout in seconds.
+    Specify the network timeout in seconds (default: 60 seconds).
 This affects at least HTTP.
-The special value 0 (default) uses the FFmpeg/Libav defaults.
+The special value 0 uses the FFmpeg/Libav defaults.
 If a protocol is used which does not support timeouts, this option is silently ignored.

     .. warning::